psvensson/node-red-contrib-storage.google/README.md

 Any node-red instance running with the google cloud storage plugin set to a specific configuration will share settings, flows, library entities, et.c. with all others with the same setup.

-This means that a developer can develop locally with the google cloud storage plugin, and be abel to have the changes shared to other node-red instances running in the cloud, perhaps in docker containers, long running or as cloud functions/lambdas.
+This means that a developer can develop locally with the google cloud storage plugin, and be able to have the changes shared to other node-red instances running in the cloud, perhaps in docker containers, long running or as cloud functions/lambdas.

-However, currently the other instances need to be restarted to read in the new configuration.
-Work i ongoing to make this automatic, but for now you will have to find out a separate way to restart or reload the instances.
+To also enable live reloading of all instances, you must use a serivce account certificate from firebase and also set the properties 'googleFirebaseReload' and 'googleDbUrl'.

+This will let the plugin register listeners for a specific path in the reactive firebase service, so that they will get a callback whenever the flows have changed (been deployed by the developer).
+Firebase Rtdb support up to 100000 simultaneous connections, which is then the upper limit for cloud instances.

+This usage of firebase is well below the free tier so moderate use (100 instance perhaps?) will never cost anything.